preciofishbone/OmniaDocsG2/release-notes/5/index.rst

 ========================================
 .. note:: **This is a draft of the release notes.
 Text might be added, altered or removed.**

-.. note:: A new app consent is needed to allow Microsoft Teams Single sign on.
-It contains the following added permissions:

-          - **offline_access (Delegated)** Maintain access to data you have given it access to
-          - **openid (Delegated)** Sign users in
-          - **profile (Delegated)**	View users' basic profile

 Newsletter
 -----------------------------------------
-You can now setup a Page Collection to allow for pages to be sent out as e-mail.
+You can now setup a Page Collection to allow for pages to be sent out by e-mail.

 .. image:: newsletter-settings.png

-This makes it possible to implement a Newsletter solution.
+This makes it possible to build a Newsletter solution for authors.

 .. image:: newsletter-archive.png

-An important part of a newsletter would be to be able to manually pick which pages that should be shown in a page rollup.
+An important part of a newsletter is to be able to manually pick which news that should be shown in a rollup.
 A new feature makes it possible to configure a page type to pick pages in write mode.

 .. image:: newsletter-pick-pages-settings.png

-The author can create a new newsletter, write an introduction and pick the news articles that should be sent out.
+The author can now create a newsletter, write an introduction and pick the news articles that should be sent out.

 .. image:: newsletter-pick-pages.png